-The food pantry program’s goal is to prevent hunger.
-We provide nutritious groceries in an amount that should feed the family for about a week.
+The goal of the food pantry is to prevent hunger.
+We provide nutritious groceries in an amount that should feed the family for a week.

 Each Monday, the North Texas Food Bank Social Services Coordinator is at Irving Cares to assist enrollment in Supplemental Nutritional Assistance Program SNAP (Food Stamp) benefits.
 It’s completely free with no cost to applicants.
 The coordinator can: